-We may reduce your refund if you have used the items or we receive them in a damaged condition.
+We might reduce your refund if you have used the items or we receive them in a damaged condition.

-We may reduce your refund if you have used a return service which has charged us additional fees, or if we receive charges relating to the reimportation of the goods.
+We might reduce your refund if you have used a return service which has charged us additional fees, or if we receive charges relating to the reimportation of the goods.
 This can include customers who refuse to accept an order so that it is returned to us automatically.
 Please see our shipping information page for more information.

 Our second-hand watches come with a 90 day warranty, beginning on the day your watch is delivered.
 If your watch stops working correctly because of manufacturing or mechanical defects and through no fault of your own then you can return it to us for a refund.

 Any modification of your watch will invalidate this warranty and our watch warranty does NOT cover: